-Here you have the opportunity to visit California’s first-ever library, and even view some spectacular ancient artefacts.
-If you are interested in learning more, then why not hire a guided tour and get the inside scoop of its history.
+Here you have the opportunity to visit California’s first-ever library, and even view some spectacular ancient artifacts.
+If you are interested in learning more, then why not hire a guided tour and get the inside scoop on its history.

-As is common with a lot of the Pacific Coastal towns, there are plenty of trails to explore.
+As is common with many Pacific Coastal towns, there are plenty of trails to explore.
 Enjoy some time by the beach before heading for some local seafood.
 There is an assortment of restaurants to try out that offer something for everyone.